ruthika0705/DataStics/README.md

 Note: The website may take a minute to load sometimes, as the server may be in hibernate state

-#### If you have any doubt or want to contribute feel free to email me or hit me up on [LinkedIn](https://www.linkedin.com/in/ramesh-bhutka-71a632157/)
+ Fill free to contact me and I will get back to you as soon as possible!
+[LinkedIn](https://www.linkedin.com/in/ramesh-bhutka-71a632157/)